-Forms of punishment might include, but are not limited to the following expected to be quiet during the entire detention period and to work exclusively on assigned tasks.
+Forms of punishment might include, but are not limited to the following

+Detention

-- Detention - Detention is an assigned before-school and/or after-school period, during which student activity is closely monitored and severely restricted.
-Students are
+Detention is assigned before-school and/or after-school period, during which student activity is closely monitored and severely restricted.
+Students are expected to be quiet during the entire detention period and to work exclusively on assigned tasks.